Join our Mailing List

 25 February, 2026 — 15 March, 2026

 Tomonari Hashimoto’s practice is an inward material expedition.
-Based at the Shigaraki Ceramic Cultural Park in Japan, he embraces the challenge of large-scale sculpture, at times building dedicated kilns for single works.
+Based at Shigaraki in Japan, he embraces the challenge of large-scale sculpture, at times building dedicated kilns for single works.
 The rich, profound colors on his pieces come from his specially formulated iron oxide glazes—the color of the earth, yet seemingly condensing the spectrum of mountains, oceans, and all things.
 These vessels, forged from clay, water, and extreme kiln fire, with their cracked textures and monumental forms, serve as vehicles for introspective philosophy and can be understood as a condensed, encapsulated universe.
 His ceramics echo geological time, a testament to the stubborn, enduring presence of material existence itself.